“Slide onto the Teaching and ride it right into your Body.”

 Brittany Blythe

-Body work, Culture work, Oral Tradition
+Body Work, Culture Work, Oral Tradition

-bodyworker, poet, philosopher, storyteller, granddaughter of a farmer
+bodyworker, philosopher, teacher, farmer

 Certified STREAM (Scar Tissue, Remediation, Education and Management) Practitioner - Pelvic Care Specialist